Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Problem Statement

 where $ \sigma^2 = \bm \eta^\top \tilde{\Sigma} \bm \eta $ and $F_{w, \sigma^2}(\cdot)$ is the c.d.f of the normal distribution with a mean $w$ and variance $\sigma^2$.
 With the assumption that $\bm \eta$ in \eq{eq:distance_and_eta} is fixed in advance, the naive CI is valid in the sense that

-However, in reality, because the dimension of interest $\bm \eta$ is actually not fixed in advance, the naive CI in \eq{eq:ci_naive} is \emph{unreliable}.
+However, in reality, because the test-statistic direction $\bm \eta$ is actually not fixed in advance, the naive CI in \eq{eq:ci_naive} is \emph{unreliable}.
 In other words, the naive CI is \emph{invalid} in the sense that the $(1 - \alpha)$-coverage guarantee in \eq{eq:ci_naive_validity} is no longer satisfied.
 This is because the construction of $\bm \eta$ depends on the data and selection bias exists.

 In the next section, we introduce an approach to correct the selection bias which is inspired by the conditional SI framework, and propose a valid CI called selective CI ($C_{\rm {sel}}$) for the Wasserstein distance which guarantees the $(1 - \alpha)$-coverage property in finite sample (i.e., non-asymptotic).